GSA/digitalgov.gov/content/posts/2015-02-25-avoid-weak-links-in-your-digital-chain.md

 ## Linking Tips

 Here is a list of tips your agency can use when adding links to your content.
 Linking tips were compiled from Pernice’s article as well as another Nielsen Norman Group article, [Writing Hyperlinks: Salient, Descriptive, Start with Keyword](http://www.nngroup.com/articles/writing-links/).

   * Good links are **descriptive**.
 If you want to direct users to a page about [mobile trends among Hispanic millennials](https://www.WHATEVER/2014/05/27/trends-on-tuesday-hispanic-millennials-provide-insight-on-mobile-future/), a link to the keyword “mobile” is too vague and requires users to read more text to understand the context.
   * Be **concise**.
 Accurately describe the page you are linking to, but don’t go overboard.
 (This is also a good [plain language](https://www.WHATEVER/2014/04/16/how-to-tell-your-agencys-story-plainly/) tactic!)
   * Links should be in **contrast** to the background color and surrounding text.
 Users are looking for visual cues.
 The [Department of Labor](http://www.dol.gov/) offsets links in red, and when you hover over a link, the text becomes underlined and turns to blue.
   * **Fix** or remove broken links.
 Broken links frustrate users, undermine your credibility, and negatively impact your SEO.
   * Link when **necessary**, but don’t spam your readers by linking every word.
   * Use **media format warnings** to indicate when a link will connect users to files (such as PDFs or Word documents).
 Media format warnings can be put in parentheses after the link: several of the links on [DigitalGov’s Resources page](https://www.WHATEVER/resources/) lead to documents, and we put the warning after the link and offset it with a different color.
 The amount of information in the media format warning can vary from website to website—at minimum, indicate the type of file the link leads to.
   * Link to pages that contain **clear headings**.
 Users should immediately see that they have arrived at the correct page after clicking your link.
 Pernice pointed to the [U.S. Food and Drug Administration](http://www.fda.gov/)’s website as a good linking example.
 The carousel at the top of the homepage displays new articles.
 Pernice clicked on a carousel story titled [Three Encouraging Steps Toward New Antibiotics](http://blogs.fda.gov/fdavoice/index.php/2014/09/three-encouraging-steps-towards-new-antibiotics/).
 When that story was clicked, the page loaded with the correct, clearly labeled article about antibiotics.

-{% include image/full-width.html img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/02/600-x-372-FDA-carousel-and-page-side-by-side.jpg" alt="600-x-372-FDA-carousel-and-page-side-by-side" %}
+{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/02/600-x-372-FDA-carousel-and-page-side-by-side.jpg" alt="600-x-372-FDA-carousel-and-page-side-by-side" %}